Tahosol/azul-box/README.md

 - Convert Images formats powered by ffmpeg
 - Convert Video formats powered by ffmpeg

-The video/music download will technically support all yt-dlp [support list](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) not just youtube.
+The video/music download will technically support all yt-dlp [supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), not just YouTube, but I cannot guarantee that features like thumbnail cropping, lyrics embedding, or similar functionality will work properly.

 The features will be really random because this is a software I made to randomly do something I needed.